 Powerful inaction, conspicuous absence, bountiful void

-That which is not there...
-Vacant, empty, inert...void.
+That which is not there... vacant, empty, inert...void.

-That which is absent, not done, hollow...
+That which is absent, missing, not done, hollow...

 Winter loneliness